 Every year, approximately 35 million people come to Canada to visit.
 Some come for travel and tourism, others to visit family.
-Some, who qualify, enter Canada as a business visitor.
+Some, who qualify, enter Canada as business visitors.
 A business visitor application is highly scrutinized as, by definition, it allows for certain exemptions that would otherwise be required if you enter Canada with the purpose of conducting business.

 As a business visitor, you must show that: